 'Hiroshi Sugimoto' is a monograph of the work of Japanese photographer Hiroshi Sugimoto.

 Sugimoto work is "characterized by matchless clarity and presence.
 His works are always an absolute embodiment of his chosen visual motif, reduced to its essence".

-Our exquisite monograph is the first to feature works selected from all of the series produced to date - including, of course, his most famous: Sugimoto's celebrated portraits of wax figures seem to face up to their living audiences; his 'Seascapes' show us nothing less than a person's first conscious view of the ocean; the extremely long exposures of 'Theaters' elevate the white, luminescent cinema screen, transforming it into a magical image of an altar; and the fascinating 'Dioramas' - photographs of scientific display cases - allow us to travel with the artist far into the past to observe extinct animal species or the daily life of early man."
+The monograph 'Hiroshi Sugimoto' is "the first to feature works selected from all of the series produced to date - including, of course, his most famous: Sugimoto's celebrated portraits of wax figures seem to face up to their living audiences; his Seascapes show us nothing less than a person's first conscious view of the ocean; the extremely long exposures of Theaters elevate the white, luminescent cinema screen, transforming it into a magical image of an altar; and the fascinating Dioramas - photographs of scientific display cases - allow us to travel with the artist far into the past to observe extinct animal species or the daily life of early man.

 Additions to the original edition are two new groups of works, Lightning Fields (2006) and Photogenic Drawings (2007)."